 How to Acid Wash Your Pool—In Eight Easy Steps

 Ready for a new pool, without the cost of buying everything from scratch?
-Well, acid washing your pool isn’t quite that.
+Well, pool acid washing isn’t quite that.
 But it can sure bring your pool back to life.
+Pool acid washing is a process that removes a thin layer from pool surfaces, especially pool plaster, to eliminate tough stains and discoloration.
 An occasional acid wash can give gunite or concrete pools cleaner, fresher-looking pool floors and walls—in just a few hours, with no new plastering necessary.

 Anyone can acid wash their pool themselves, but this is not the kind of task for the faint of heart—or the tight of schedule.
 Because acid washing involves handling, well, acid, it’s important to do it safely.
 With a few precautions, I’ll explain how to get an acid wash properly done.
 All it takes is a few steps, some easy-to-find gear, and a friend to help out.